 If the request is approved, the Chair-Dean Review must be held promptly.
 The accused student, the accuser, the Dean of Studies, and the Chair will be present at the Chair-Dean Review meeting.
 After the meeting, the Chair and Dean of Studies will determine the sanction.
 Written notification of the sanction will be delivered to the accused student and the faculty member(s) responsible for teaching the course involved.
 They will summarize results of Chair-Dean Reviews to the Honor Council at least once per term with student names omitted.

 Honor Council hearings must be held promptly.
 Each case will be heard by a panel.
 The hearing panel will consist of 5 members of the Honor Council.
 A hearing panel will include both faculty and students, at least 3 of which will be students.
 These 5 members will have a vote in the hearing.
-If the Vice-Chair and Alternate Secretary are not needed to serve in place of, respectively, the Chair and Secretary, as members of the Honor Council, they may serve on the hearing panel.
-Three non-voting members will also attend every hearing: the Chair, the Secretary and the Dean of Studies.
-The Chair will moderate the hearing and the Secretary will take the minutes of the hearing.
+If the Vice-Chairs are not needed to serve in place of the Chair, as members of the Honor Council, they may serve on the hearing panel.
+Three non-voting members will also attend every hearing: the Chair, a secretary and the Dean of Studies.
+The secretary will be a student member of the Honor Council.
+The Chair will moderate the hearing and the secretary will take the minutes of the hearing.
 Members of the Honor Council shall disclose any prior connections or relationships with the accuser or the accused to the Chair and the Dean of Studies.
 If either believes that these relationships might impair, or appear to impair, the objectivity of a council member in this case, the council member shall be asked to recuse himself or herself.

 The accused student and the accuser must be present at the hearing.
 If the accuser is a student, the course instructor can be invited to attend the hearing, at the discretion of the Chair.
 If the accused student fails to appear on the date and at the time and place specified in the notice, the Council may take the testimony from the accuser and reach a decision on the basis of that information.
 In the unlikely event that the accuser does not appear, the hearing will be rescheduled.
 If the accused student is unable to appear on the date specified in the notice, he or she should notify the chair of the Council.
 If the Council determines that good cause exists for the absence of the accused student, it may set a new date for the hearing.